Anthony Browne (author)

 Anthony Edward Tudor Browne CBE (born 11 September 1946) is a British writer and illustrator of children's books, primarily picture books.
-Browne has written or illustrated over fifty books, and received the Hans Christian Andersen Award in 2000.
-From 2009 to 2011 he was Children's Laureate.
+Browne has written or illustrated more than fifty books, and received the Hans Christian Andersen Award in 2000.
+From 2009 to 2011, he was Children's Laureate.

 Browne won two Kate Greenaway Medals from the Library Association, recognising the year's best children's book illustration.
-For the 50th anniversary of the Medal (1955–2005), a panel named his 1983 medalist Gorilla one of the top ten winning works, which composed the ballot for a public election of the nation's favourite.
+For the 50th anniversary of the Medal (1955–2005), a panel named his 1983 medalist Gorilla one of the top ten winning works, which comprised the ballot for a public election of the nation's favourite.

 Life and work

-Anthony Browne was born in Sheffield, Yorkshire.
-His parents, Jack and Doris May Browne, ran a pub called the Red Lion (now the Wyke Lion) at Hellfire Corner between Bradford, and Huddersfield in West Yorkshire, and Browne and his older brother Michael grew up there.
-As a young boy, he enjoyed art, and used to draw with his father.
+Browne was born on 11 September 1946 in Sheffield, Yorkshire, England.
+His parents, Jack and Doris May Browne, ran a pub called the Red Lion (now the Wyke Lion) at Hellfire Corner between Bradford and Huddersfield, in West Yorkshire, and Browne and his older brother Michael grew up there.
+As a young boy, Browne enjoyed art and used to draw with his father.
 He also played rugby and cricket.
 His career ambition was then to be a journalist, a cartoonist, or a boxer.
 He studied graphic design at Leeds College of Art, where he graduated in 1967.

-When he finished school Browne intended to become a painter, but being short of money he took a job as a medical illustrator, producing detailed paintings of operations for Manchester Royal Infirmary.
-After three years he grew tired of the job's repetitiveness and moved on to design greeting cards for Gordon Fraser.
-He designed cards for five years before he started writing and illustrating his own books.
+When he finished school he took a job as a medical illustrator, producing detailed paintings of operations for Manchester Royal Infirmary.
+After three years, he moved on to design greeting cards for Gordon Fraser.
+He designed cards for five years before he started writing and illustrating his books.

-Browne's debut book both as writer and as illustrator was Through the Magic Mirror, published by Hamish Hamilton in 1976.
-A Walk in the Park followed next year and gained a cult following and Bear Hunt (1979) was more successful commercially.
+Browne's debut book both as a writer and as an illustrator was Through the Magic Mirror, published by Hamish Hamilton in 1976.
+A Walk in the Park followed the next year and gained a cult following and Bear Hunt (1979) was more successful commercially.
 His breakthrough came with Gorilla, published by Julia MacRae in 1983, based on one of his greeting cards.
-For it he won the Kate Greenaway Medal from the Library Association, recognising the year's best children's book illustration by a British subject.
+For Gorilla, he won the Kate Greenaway Medal from the Library Association, recognizing the year's best children's book illustration by a British subject.
 He was a highly commended runner-up for an edition of Alice in Wonderland (1988), he won the 1992 Medal for Zoo and he was again highly commended for Willy's Pictures (2000).